 In order to produce broad spectrum CBD, the CBD must go through a number of extraction processes until all of the compounds, but THC remain.
 The THC must be completely isolated before it’s discarded.
 It’s believed that this is the most tedious extraction process, although it’s worth it as broad-spectrum CBD has become very commercially popular.

-Full Spectrum CBD contains every compound that’s found in the hemp plant.
+Full spectrum CBD oil contains every compound that’s found in the hemp plant.
 Experts believe that full spectrum CBD is the most beneficial because of the entourage effect as well as the unique health benefits of THC.

 To create full spectrum CBD, the concentrate must be extracted at a very low temperature.
 Temperatures that are too high can damage certain chemical compounds that are in the plant’s composition.